(Updated 24 April 2018)

 *Founded as Chattanooga University in 1886 and changing its name in 1889, Grant University became University of Chattanooga in 1907.

 In February 1901, the vestry contracted with the Masonic Hall (at the corner of Cherry and 7th Streets) for a venue in which to hold services.
 They had first considered the University Chapel, but decided against that due to a smallpox scare at the school.

 Fr.
 Robertson led the celebration of the parish’s first Mass at the hall that Ash Wednesday, 20 February 1901.

-By its first parish meeting on 31March 1902, Christ Church had purchased the home of Judge Lewis Shepherd at 543 McCallie Avenue on the corner with Douglas Street in the neighborhood then known as Long’s Addition.
-As a lawyer after retiring from the bench, Judge Shepherd worked on the right side of some of the most famous cases of his day, three of the most notable being the Ed Johnson case in 1906, the Leo Frank appeal, and the so-called Melungeon case regarding the Hampton site on Moccasin Point.
+By its first parish meeting on 31 March 1902, Christ Church had purchased the home of Judge Lewis Shepherd at 543 McCallie Avenue on the corner with Douglas Street in the neighborhood then known as Long’s Addition.
+As a lawyer after retiring from the bench, Judge Shepherd worked on the right side of some of the most famous cases of his day, three of the most notable being the Ed Johnson case in 1906, the Leo Frank appeal, and the so-called Melungeon case regarding the Hampton Place site, now Moccasin Bend National Archaeological District.

-The house lay across Douglas Street from what was then First District School and later the second Public Library.
+The house lay across Douglas Street from what was then First District School and later the second Chattanooga Public Library.
 The parish held its first service there that summer.
 There were at this time 265 members with 149 communicants attending services at the small chapel in the house.

-Incidentally, the street address of the church, as opposed to its mailing address, always was, is now, and ever shall be 543 McCallie Avenue.
+The street address of the church, as opposed to its mailing address, always was, is now, and ever shall be 543 McCallie Avenue.
 Unless, of course, the City of Chattanooga renumbers the street.